Welcome to today's edition of the Rush 24-7 podcast.

 The same thing.

-That you in Ohio want yourself or your unborn kids to face never-ending tax increases to pay state public employees twice what you earn plus pensions after they retire.
+That you in Ohio want yourself and your unborn kids to face never-ending tax increases to pay state public employees twice what you earn, plus pensions after they retire and they can retire what?

-Now the Los Angeles Times article doesn't doesn't cite any specific poll.
+Now the LOS Angeles Times article doesn't doesn't cite any specific poll, they just say polling.

-There is another story out there that cites public policy polling.
+There is another story out there I got it that cites public policy polling.

 How did that happen?

-Well, no, but I mean, if you become less white, does somebody paint you?
+Well no, but I mean, if you become less white, does somebody paint you what, what?

 Democrats have become somewhat less white.